Ready to launch?

 Updating your Domain Name System (DNS) can have unintended consequences if it’s not done properly.
 It’s a good idea to write down your existing DNS records before making any changes.
 We also recommend lowering your Time To Live (TTL) to 3600 seconds the day before making the change so that updates occur quickly.
 Every domain name registrar is different, so please familiarize yourself with your registrar’s documentation prior to making any changes.

-Before you can configure your custom domain, you’ll need to know what values to use to connect it.
-Depending on the method you choose to connect your domain name (more on this below), you’ll need to know your website’s access domain or the IP address for your server.
+Before you can configure your custom domain, you’ll need to know your website’s access domain.
 You can get this information from your Advanced WP Dashboard.

 From your Advanced WP Dashboard, Click the down arrow to reveal your access domain and server IP.